linpengcheng/PurefunctionPipelineDataflow/README.md

            Nobel prize in Physics (1921)

 Make folk sciences great again :-)
+0. It is the first grand unified theory in the field of natural sciences.
 1. Perfectly defeat other messy and complex software engineering methodologies in a simple and unified way.
 2. Realize the unification of software and hardware on the logical model.